Notre Dame Stadium: Duncan Student Center

 The Duncan Student Center serves as a student center hosting a gym and climbing wall, meeting and event spaces, several dining and food options, student media and club offices, and the career center.
 Duncan is a 404,331-square-foot building, and is located on the West side of the stadium, between the Lou Holtz (Gate D) and Gate E gates, facing DeBartolo Hall.

-The ninth floor hosts a terrace overlooking the stadium with premium seating, booths for football coaches and game management staff, university seating boxes and an hospitality club for football games.
+The ninth floor hosts a terrace overlooking the stadium with premium seating, booths for football coaches and game management staff, university seating boxes and a hospitality club for football games.
 The eight floor hosts seating and Rasmus Family Club, an event space that includes a terrace overlooking the ballroom below, in addition to hosting premium stadium seating.
 The seventh floor hosts the Dahnke Ballroom, a large two-story event and reception area with windows overlooking the field.
 The ballroom is used often for student events and dances throughout the year.
 Overlooking the stadium, the seventh floor also hosts seating and the new broadcast position for NBC Sports.
 The sixth floor is mechanical space.
 The fifth floor hosts the Meruelo Family Career Center for Career Development, which serves both the undergraduate and graduate student bodies.
 The center has more than 40 interview rooms and also hosts the Undergraduate Career Services, Graduate Career Services, Mendoza Graduate Business Career Services, and an employer engagement team for alumni and recruiters.

 Duncan Student Center under construction in 2017, part of the Campus Crossroads project.